 Using Fontface Ninja to Detect Font

 Here is where Fontface Ninja comes in.
-It is a a browser extension which helps you identify a font by name.
+It is a browser extension that helps you identify a font by name.
 And all you have to do is hover over the font you are interested in.
 On top of the name of the font, Fontface Ninja also gives you the size and line spacing as well.

 Another feature of Fontface Ninja you might find handy is the ability to hide pictures and ads so you can just focus on the fonts with no disruptions.
 The plugin also lets you try a font, and if you like it to buy or download the font.